BloomTech-Labs/pt15-cityspire-b-fe/README.md

 🚫 List the rest of the back end end features and libraries in the same format as the framework above

-#### Documentation

-See [Backend Documentation](🚫*link to your backend API SWAGGER DOCS here*) for details on the backend of our project.

 # APIs

 ## Authentication API here

 🚫Replace text below with a description of the API

 Water's like me.
 It's laaazy ...
 Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
 Let all these little things happen.
 Don't fight them.
 Learn to use them.
 Even the worst thing we can do here is good.

 ## Payment API here